SimonMayerhofer/enex2paperless/README.md

 ## Description

 CLI tool to help migrate attachements from Evernote notes to Paperless-NGX.
 It parses ENEX files and uses the Paperless API to upload the contents.

-I've been using Evernote as a filing cabinet with mostly notes containing a single PDF file and various tags.
-This tool is specifically built to ingest these types of notes from Evernote to Paperless.

-**What it does:**

-- Go through an ENEX file, looking for notes containing allowed file types.
-- Extract those files and upload them to Paperless
+It goes through the ENEX file, looks for notes containing allowed file types and extracts those files and uploads them to Paperless.

+This tool was initially created by [kevinzehnder](https://github.com/kevinzehnder/enex2paperless/) but I added some additional features:

-- Link documents from the same note together using a custom field
+- ✅ **Link documents** from the same note together using a custom field.
-- Convert note content to Markdown format (optional)
+- ✅ **Convert note content** to Markdown format.
+So not only attachments are uploaded but also the content.
-- Convert Apple iWork files (Pages, Numbers, Keynote) to PDF format (optional, macOS only)
+- ✅ **Convert Apple iWork files** (Pages, Numbers, Keynote) to PDF format (optional, macOS only) before uploading.

-It will recreate the same tags and note title as they were in Evernote.

-**What it doesn't do:**

-It will not convert ALL your existing notes.
-Notes without allowed attachements will be ignored.
+- ✅ **Add additional tags** to all documents processed.
+- ✅ **ENEX filename as an additional tag** for all documents uploaded.
+- ✅ **Import Tags with Prefix as Correspondent** e.g. "@google" -> Correspondent: "Google"
+- ✅ **Automatically extract any zip files** found in the notes.
+- ✅ **Preserver original file creation times**, so that all files have the right date.
+- ✅ **Add filename to title** for notes with more than 2 attachments.
+So not all documents from a note have the same name.
+- ✅ **Prefix filenames with note title** when using output to folder option `Notetitle - filename.pdf`
+- ✅ **Add suffix for filename collisions** using output to folder option.
+E.g. scan-1.pdf, scan-2.pdf, etc.
+- ✅ **Fix file extensions for exported files** in case the evernote exported files have the wrong or missing extensions.

+Planned features:
+- ⚪ Exclude file type list to exclude specific file types
+- ⚪ Save files from notes witch had errors to folder

 ## How To Use